Tommy1109255/Document_translation/README.md

 ##  Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request.
+Looking forward to the emergence of more languages

 ---
 >>>>>>> 335c39e (Initial commit: Professional document translation software with batch processing)